Helpful Hints for Travel

 7. Reporting to ISS following travel abroad:

-ISS is required by immigration to report your physical presence through SEVIS.
-Each time you return from a trip abroad, please make sure to bring your original I-94 card to report in person to ISS promptly.
-Failure to do so might lead to SEVIS termination.
-Students who travel during winter or summer vacation are required to report to ISS no later than the first day of a semester.
+ISS is required by immigration to report your physical presence and enrollment through SEVIS.
+Each time you return from a trip abroad, please make sure to bring your passport to report in person to ISS promptly.
+Failure to do so will lead to SEVIS termination.
+Students who travel during winter or summer vacation are required to report to ISS no later than the day before the first day of a semester.

 Travel inside U.S.